lehtisa/tuni_meep_doc/docs/source/nonlinear_phenomena.rst

    eps = LiNbO3.epsilon(f_pump)[0,0]
    n0 = np.sqrt(eps)  # refractive index

 Next, we define a simulation function that propagates the input pulse in a :math:`\chi^{(2)}` medium and measures the output spectrum, as described in the above figure.
-A nonlinear optical simulation can be implemented by simply using a material with nonzero nonlinear susceptibility.
-We are simulating the case without dispersion, so we are using a constant refractive index that corresponds to the refractive index of LiNbO\ :sub:`2`\  at the pump frequency.
+A nonlinear optical simulation can be implemented simply by using a material with nonzero nonlinear susceptibility.
+We are simulating the case without dispersion, so we are using a constant refractive index that corresponds to the refractive index of LiNbO\ :sub:`3`\  at the pump frequency.

 .. code-block:: python